- FRITZ!Box 7590

 4 Connecting the device directly to the FRITZ!Box

-Perform the following step if the device is connected by means of a hub/switch, powerline adapter, LAN/Wi-Fi converter, or other devices instead of being connected directly to the FRITZ!Box:
+This step is only necessary if the device is not directly connected to the FRITZ!Box, but through a hub/switch, powerline adapter, LAN/Wi-Fi converter, or other devices instead:

 - Connect the device directly to a LAN port on the FRITZ!Box.
 If possible, use the yellow cable included with the FRITZ!Box.

-- If you can now establish a LAN connection to the FRITZ!Box, then there is a problem with the intermediary device or its cabling:
+- If you can establish a LAN connection to the FRITZ!Box now, then there is a problem with the intermediary device or its cabling:

-- Make sure that any intermediary devices function properly.
+- Make sure that the intermediary devices function properly.

-- Update the software / firmware of all intermediary devices.
+- Update the software / firmware of the intermediary devices.

 - Use different network cables to connect the devices to the FRITZ!Box.
-Use high-quality network cables (CAT-5e) that are as short as possible.
+Use the shortest possible high-quality network cables (CAT-5e).

 5 Testing a different cable